 How Does CoolSculpting Work?

 Before providing tips on how to enhance the lymphatic process, it’s important to understand how CoolSculpting reduces fat.
 At our certified CoolSculpting practice, licensed medical assistant Haley Stevens performs the procedures.
 She selects an applicator that’s specifically designed for the treatment area and begins the treatment, which cools the target area until fat cells “freeze.”
+This is a process called cryolipolysis.
 Fat cells begin dying at temperatures that aren’t cold enough to damage the skin’s surface or surrounding tissue.

-It takes time, however, for the fat cells to be removed naturally from the body—which occurs through the lymphatic system.
-Most patients don’t see the final result until 3 months or more after their last treatment session.
-There are ways, though, to help accelerate that progress.
+It takes time for the fat cells to be removed naturally from the body—which occurs through the lymphatic system.

 Tips for Speeding Up CoolSculpting Recovery